ada-pooldata/adablock-tg-notifier/README.md

 # adablock-tg-notifier
-Telegram bot to notify and check interactively slot leadership of a Cardano staking pool.
+Telegram bot to notify and check interactively the slot leader log of a Cardano staking pool.

 ## Installation
 ### Requirements: